bigbluebutton/bigbluebutton.github.io/_posts/2.6/2022-02-10-release-tests.md

 5. Presentation should appear on All Clients in sync with updates, and All Clients should see the notification with the new presentation name

-### Enabling and Disabling Presentation Download [(Automated)](https://github.com/bigbluebutton/bigbluebutton/blob/v2.6.x-release/bigbluebutton-tests/playwright/presentation/presentation.spec.js)
+### Sending presentation download link to the chat [(Automated)](https://github.com/bigbluebutton/bigbluebutton/blob/v2.6.x-release/bigbluebutton-tests/playwright/presentation/presentation.spec.js)

+1. Join a meeting and draw some annotations on the slide.

-1. Select Moderator/Presenter Action menu
+2. Select Moderator/Presenter Action menu

-2. Choose "Manage presentations"
+3. Choose "Manage presentations"

-3. Set current file as enabled/disabled for download:

-   3.1 Setting current file as enabled for download will allow users to download current file.

-   3.2 Removing presentation for download will no loner allow users to download current file.
+4. Click on "Send to chat" button.

+5. Verify that the link was sent to the chat and the link works.

+6. Draw some annotations on the whiteboard.

+7. Send the download link to the chat again.
+This time, the presentation downloaded through the link should include the annotation.

 ### Deleting Presentation [(Automated)](https://github.com/bigbluebutton/bigbluebutton/blob/v2.6.x-release/bigbluebutton-tests/playwright/presentation/presentation.spec.js)